Programie/KodiAddon-HttpScrobbler/README.md

 This addon for Kodi provides a simple scrobbler sending requests for movies and episodes to any HTTP endpoint.
 The data is sent as JSON using a POST request.

+Work on a [backend for this addon](https://github.com/Programie/Tracky) is currently in progress.

 ## Data structure

 The following examples provide the usual structure which will be used for sending the data to the endpoint.